yd776/finalproject/README.md

 ### PREVIOUS TECHNIQUES :information_desk_person:

+### MOTIVATION

+The original project was proposed by LG Soft India to be implemnted in TV's.

+An increase in video services over the past decade examples include(Youtube,Netflix, Hotstar) And the availability of affordable data to use these services by the general population

+An increase in AI technologies in every field of our lives including home appliances ,smart home systems ,healtchare etc.

 ### CHALLENGES FACED :anguished:

 The main challenge faced was the creation of a dataset containing all different types of glitches as there are less number of publically available datasets containg